superbeelavaman/Python-Web-Server/README.md

 #Read Me First!
 This is a web server made entirely in python.
-This web server currently only supports images, but that's a limitation that will be fixed by someone that knows how to get it to work.
+This web server currently only supports text, but that's a limitation that will be fixed by someone that knows how to get it to work.